 A guide to using AHA, BHA, PHA and LHA ingredients

 Alpha hydroxy acids (AHAs), beta hydroxy acids (BHAs) and polyhydroxy acids (PHAs) are types of acid found in many chemical exfoliants.
-They help to remove dead skin cells from the top layer of your skin, but they work in different ways and each have their own additional benefits.
+They help to remove dead skin cells from the top layer of your skin, but they work in different ways and each has their own additional benefits.

 It’s relevant to mention here that Lipohydroxy Acids (LHAs) are becoming a hot topic of conversation and whilst LHA is a “derivative of salicylic acid" it is much gentler than a BHA and can be used more often than AHA and BHA but will work much slower.

-It’s important to note that due to their exfoliating nature, any form of acid may irritate your skin, bring on redness, or make you more likely to get a sunburnt, so it’s important to choose the right product for your skin and introduce it as directed.
+It’s important to note that due to their exfoliating nature, any form of acid may irritate your skin, bring on redness, or make you more likely to get sunburnt, so it’s important to choose the right product for your skin and introduce it as directed.
 That being said, if you have very sensitive and reactive skin or plan on going away any time soon, it might not be the best time to introduce an AHA or BHA product into your skincare routine.

 It’s always a good idea to talk to our aestheticians before you introduce any new product.
 They can let you know if it’s right for you, whether it could affect the success of your current routine and what strength or concentration of the ingredient is best suited to your needs.